UcarLab/BiFET/README.md

 `BiocManager::install("BiFET")`

-Alternatively, this package may be installed via the commands in R:
+Alternatively, the most updated version of this package may be installed via the commands in R:

 `library(devtools)`